Lierrmm/yacc/README.md

 # Yet Another CoD Client

-Open source COD4 singleplayer and multiplayer client.
+Open source COD4 multiplayer client.

 This is experimental and is being used as a learning curve.